blopa/magento-2-shop-by-franchise/README.md

 #### 2. Show franchise logo in product page
 Display the franchise logo in the specified product page, helping your customers to know which franchise your product comes from.
 Magento 2 Shop by Franchise supports all types of products: simple, downloadable, configurable, virtual, bundle, gift card.
-Available products can be easily franchiseed in the product edit page.
+Available products can be easily franchised in the product edit page.

 ![Magento 2 Shop by Franchise](https://github.com/magepow/magento-2-shop-by-franchise/blob/master/media/shop-by-franchise-2.png)
 #### 3. Add The Franchise Widget